B2944/Frog-EC-Conversion/README.md

 6. Place the provided Waferhead M2.5x0.45 8mm Screws into the pcb and tighten into the threaded holes found on the plate.

 ### Parts required for the conversion
+- Domes
+  - These can be sourced from online vendors such as Deskeys or KLC Playground, however many would agree that OEM is the best option.
+Sadly, this often means harvesting of existing EC boards such as HHKBs and Realforces - This is ideal as it also supplies you with the
+  majority of the other parts required for this build.

+> [!NOTE]
+> You may upset many from harvesting perfectly good boards, so please do try and look for a Junkforce.